 What Exactly is Electrology and Electrolysis Permanent Hair Removal?

-Definition: Electrology is the practice of electrical epilation for permanently hair removal.
-Electrolysis is the process of actually removing the hair.
+Definition: Electrology is the practice of electrical epilation for permanent hair removal.
+Electrolysis is the process of actually permanently removing the hair.
 Electrolysis achieves this by the formation of either caustic lye (Galvanic Method), overheating (Thermolysis Method), or both (Blend Method).
 Electrolysis Permanent Hair Removal is the only 100% effective method of Permanent Hair Removal.

 Method: Karen Marlise slides a solid hair-thin metal probe into each hair follicle.
 Probe insertion does not puncture the skin when expertly performed by Karen.
 There is no stabbing, breaking the skin, or feeling the probe insertion when performed by Karen Marlise – a Master National Board Certified Clinical and Medical Electrologist.
 The probe follows the hair shaft at the angle of growth, and the depth is determined by the removal of the first few hairs.